-Planning and Construction Updates
+Planning & Construction Updates and Photos

 A Notice to Proceed was issued to the general contractor, FORMA Construction Company, on December 19, 2017.
 Construction activities began after Christmas and are on-going.